 Here, Plaintiff has made a prima facie showing of copyright infringement.
 First, it alleged ownership of the copyrights of the creative work at issue in this case.
-(See Compl. ¶ 26).
-Second, it also submitted supporting evidence listing copyrighted works downloaded or distributed by Defendants using BitTorrent.
-(Compl., Ex.
-A).
-Thus, the limited protection afforded to Defendants by the First Amendment must give way to Plaintiff's need to enforce its rights.
+(See Compl. ¶¶ 24-25).
+Second, it alleged violation of that copyright.
+(Compl. ¶¶ 31-36.)
+Third, it submitted supporting evidence of the IP addresses used in the infringement and the date and time of the alleged infringement.
+(Compl.
+Ex.
+A.) Thus, the limited protection afforded to Defendants by the First Amendment must give way to Plaintiff's need to enforce its rights.